theafolayan/nextjs-indexing-pack/README.md

 ## What it does

-- 📄 Reads your Next.js build output and compiles a clean list of public URLs (excluding 404/error utilities).
+- 📄 Reads your Next.js website build output and compiles a clean list of public URLs (excluding 404/error utilities).
 - 🚀 Sends the URLs to IndexNow-compatible endpoints (IndexNow, Bing, Yandex, Naver) with one call.
-- 🌐 Optionally publishes the same URLs to the [Google Indexing API](https://developers.google.com/search/apis/indexing-api/v3/quickstart) using a service account.
+- 🌐 Publishes (if configured) the same URLs to the [Google Indexing API](https://developers.google.com/search/apis/indexing-api/v3/quickstart) using a service account.
 - 🧪 Supports dry-run mode so you can verify which URLs will be submitted before notifying search engines.

 ## Quick start